Generalized Least Squares Kernelized Tensor Factorization: Methodology

 \subsection{Computational Complexity}

-We compare the theoretical model complexities of various solutions for missing data completion in Table~\ref{tab:computational}.
-The proposed GLSKF framework fully exploits Kronecker matrix–vector multiplications, sparse matrix computations, and the inherent structure of the data to achieve linear complexity.
-Moreover, by effectively capturing local correlations via its local component, GLSKF requires a significantly lower rank \(R\) than other low-rank methods, further enhancing its computational efficiency.
+We compare the theoretical computational complexity of representative low-rank solutions for multidimensional data completion in Table~\ref{tab:computational}.
+The proposed GLSKF framework fully exploits Kronecker MVMs, sparse matrix computations, and the inherent structure of the data to achieve linear scaling with the number of entries.
+In addition, by explicitly capturing local correlations through the local component, GLSKF typically requires a significantly smaller CP rank $R$ than single-component low-rank methods, further enhancing computational efficiency.
+Furthermore, the GPU implementation provides additional practical acceleration; detailed wall-clock runtime comparisons are given in Section~\ref{subsec:time}.